-Stepney Park Primary School has a person-centred culture and is a Rights Respecting School.
-Children with SEN often have a unique knowledge of their own needs and circumstances and their own views about what they have difficulties with and what sort of help they would like to make the most of their education.
+Stepney Park Primary School has a person-centred culture.
+Children with SEND often have a unique knowledge of their own needs and circumstances and their own views about what they have difficulties with and what sort of help they would like to make the most of their education.
 They are encouraged and expected to participate in all the decision-making processes including the setting of learning targets and contributing to support plans.